erikhinderer/couchbase-agent-operations-manager/operations-manager/sdk/README.md

 ## TLS

-The bundled Docker Compose stack serves HTTPS everywhere (dashboard and API) with a self-signed certificate baked in by default - see the repo README and `docker-compose.yml` for how to swap in a real one.
-`AOMClient` verifies certificates by default (`verify=True`), which rejects that self-signed cert; pass `verify=False` (as the examples below do, via `AOM_VERIFY_SSL=false`) until you've installed a real certificate, or point `verify` at the exported cert file instead of disabling verification entirely.
+The bundled Docker Compose stack serves HTTPS everywhere (dashboard and API) with a self-signed certificate baked in by default.
+An admin can install a real one from the appliance's dashboard under Settings -> HTTPS Certificate, with no file changes needed - see the "HTTPS / TLS" section of the main `couchbase-agent-operations-manager` repo's README for that page and the manual (bind-mount) alternative. `AOMClient` verifies certificates by default (`verify=True`), which rejects the self-signed default; pass `verify=False` (as the examples below do, via `AOM_VERIFY_SSL=false`) until a real certificate is installed, or point `verify` at the exported cert file instead of disabling verification entirely.

 ## Quickstart